 It’s the start of a brand new year, and you know what that means – it’s time to come up with a fresh batch of forex trading resolutions!

-As traders, this is a good time to sit back and look back at the year that was.
+As traders, this is a good time to sit back and reflect on the year that was.
 Go through your trading journal and look at each and every one of your trades.
 (What?
 You don’t keep a trading journal?
 Shame on you!
 At least you have one new resolution for this year!)

 - Did I improve as a trader?